 Section 4-3-1.
+Freight transport within domestic shipping - technical areas of application
-Freight transport within domestic shipping - technical areas of application (1) A refund is available for paid-up excise duties for the CO2 duty on natural gas and LPG and the basic fee on mineral oil etc. for taxable products delivered for use on board vessels that for business purposes work with freight transport within domestic shipping.
-(2) The refund scheme for this encompasses the following vessels:

-- a) Vessels that are registered in the Norwegian Ordinary Ship Register, cf. Regulations of 30 July 1992 no. 593 concerning the Registration of Ships in the Norwegian Ordinary Ship Register, with vessel type codes 0 to 4, 5F, 51.5 or 7A1. - b) Vessels that are registered in the Norwegian International Ship Register, cf. Regulations of 30 July 1992 no. 592 concerning the Registration of Ships in the Norwegian International Ship Register (NIS), with vessel type codes mentioned in letter a.
-One condition for a refund is that the ship is permitted to freight products between Norwegian ports, cf. the Regulations of 11 August 1989 no. 802 concerning Extended Trading Limits for Cargo Ships Registered in the Norwegian International Ship Register. - c) Vessels registered in the ship registers of EEA countries as vessel types mentioned in letter a.

-0 Amended by the regulations of 13 December 2005 no. 1455 (coming into force on 1 January 2006), of 27 February2009 no. 246 (coming into force on 1 March 2009), of 24 August 2010 no. 1212 (coming into force on 1 September 2010) and of 7 December 2010 no. 1552 (coming into force on 1 January 2011).
+- (1) A refund is available for paid-up excise duties for the CO2 duty on natural gas and LPG and the basic fee on mineral oil etc. for taxable products delivered for use on board vessels that for business purposes work with freight transport within domestic shipping. - (2) A refund may be granted the owner of the vessel for taxable products equivalent to paid duties. - (3) The refund scheme for this encompasses the following vessels: - a) Vessels that are registered in the Norwegian Ordinary Ship Register, cf. Regulations of 30 July 1992 no. 593 concerning the Registration of Ships in the Norwegian Ordinary Ship Register, with vessel type codes 0 to 4, 5F, 51.5 or 7A1. - b) Vessels that are registered in the Norwegian International Ship Register, cf. Regulations of 30 July 1992 no. 592 concerning the Registration of Ships in the Norwegian International Ship Register (NIS), with vessel type codes mentioned in letter a.
+One condition for a refund is that the ship is permitted to freight products between Norwegian ports, cf. the Regulations of 11 August 1989 no. 802 concerning Extended Trading Limits for Cargo Ships Registered in the Norwegian International Ship Register. - c) Vessels registered in the ship registers of EEA countries as vessel types mentioned in letter a. - 0 Amended by the regulations of 13 December 2005 no. 1455 (coming into force on 1 January 2006), of 27 February 2009 no. 246 (coming into force on 1 March 2009), of 24 August 2010 no. 1212 (coming into force on 1 September 2010), of 7 December 2010 no. 1552 (coming into force on 1 January 2011) and of 12 June 2012 no. 521 (coming into force on 1 July 2012).